Diploma of Digital Media Technologies

 Media consumption throughout the world is increasingly reliant on digital formats.
 The growing number of devices capable of supporting digital media along with increasing global internet speeds gives consumers the ability to access the media content of their choice anytime, anywhere.

-As an industry-driven program, the Diploma of Digital Media Technologies teaches you industry standard software and production protocols.
+As an industry-driven course, the Diploma of Digital Media Technologies teaches you industry standard software and production protocols.
 You will explore web design, 2D and 3D imaging, interactive design and animation, while developing a range of sought-after software skills.
-With a focus on creativity, design thinking and conceptual development, this program will give you an understanding of the fundamental design, technical and management skills required to work in these growing fields.
+With a focus on creativity, design thinking and conceptual development, this course will give you an understanding of the fundamental design, technical and management skills required to work in these growing fields.

 The Diploma of Digital Media Technologies will introduce you to concept development, interactive preproduction, production and post-production for a broad variety of digital media outcomes.

-Throughout the program you will work on individual and collaborative projects.
+You will work on individual and collaborative projects.
 You will be involved in the hands-on technical preparation, and the critical and creative development of these projects, seeing them through from idea to outcome.

 Practical classes are held in industry standard computer laboratories equipped with a range of cutting-edge software.
 Group projects are undertaken in these state-of-the-art labs, reflecting a professional studio production environment.
 You will also have access to industry standard production equipment including HD video, professional audio gear and imaging equipment, ensuring your knowledge of the latest digital technologies.